 BUT as far as I am concerned there is absolutely zero reason to pay for it or the content inside it.
 The stock images are not great quality – you are better to download from unsplash.com and upload them to Canva as they are better and free.

 The only functionality on the paid for version of Canva that I found helpful was creating a brand panel so my own fonts and colours were easily accessible.

 If you have a brand that includes fonts that aren’t available in Canva for free that can be a bit frustrating.
 But for $12.95 every month?
 I can spend a few seconds searching for my own brand and matching another font as a substitute.
 Not worth the money in my opinion.

-I recently discovered Kapwing thanks to expert online marketer Janet Murray (check out this really handy video she produced showing how she adds captions to her videos).
+I recently discovered Kapwing thanks to expert online marketer Janet Murray.

 It’s a brilliant online software that allows you to upload captions and embed them onto your videos.
 I’m super aware that so many people watch videos without sound (myself included) and therefore in order to maximise the reach of the video content I produce I need to add captions to my videos.